Acceptance Rate for UCLA – Introduction

 Is UCLA hard to get into?

-According to a 2021 CBS report, the University of California Los Angeles acceptance rate makes it the 32nd hardest college to get into in the country.
-In addition, it has the lowest college acceptance rate of any public university in the country.
-This makes UCLA even harder to get into, especially if you are not a California resident.
+The 9% UCLA acceptance rate compares to that of Dartmouth and UPenn, two Ivy League schools.
+The University of Los Angeles has one of the lowest college acceptance rates of any public university in the country.
+This makes UCLA very difficult to get into, especially if you are not a California resident.
 Therefore, even though it is not the most selective college in the country, the low acceptance rate for UCLA still makes it competitive.

 What makes the acceptance rate for UCLA so low?

 One of the main reasons for the low UCLA acceptance rate is an increase in UCLA applications.
-In 2020, UCLA admissions received 108,877 applications.
-In 2021, the number jumped up to 139,490 UCLA applications.
-However, in that same time frame, UCLA enrollment only increased by 201 students.
-This meant that over 30,000 new applicants competed for only 201 spots.
+In 2021, UCLA admissions received 139,490 applications.
+In 2022, the number jumped up to 149,815 UCLA applications.
+However, in that same time frame, UCLA enrollment only actually decreased.
+In fact, in 2022 over 2,000 fewer students were admitted from a larger pool of applicants.
 For this reason, the UCLA acceptance rate dropped.

 UCLA requires a minimum 3.0 GPA